umbraco/UmbracoDocs/Tutorials/Porting-Packages-V8/index.md

 Optionally add reference to `UmbracoCms.Web` if your code uses anything such as `UmbracoApiController` `SurfaceController` then you will need to add the Nuget package reference of `UmbracoCms.Web` which in turn has a reference to `UmbracoCms.Core`

 ## Try & build the solution
-OK now the references have been updated, try and build the solution and then
+OK now the references have been updated, try and build the solution to see how many errors pop up.

 ## Fix up compile errors
 As long as your Umbraco package was not using ancient APIs and using the new APIs & Services in Umbraco V7 then most of this step will be trying to determine what the new V8 namespace equivalent is.